deepfence/golang_deepfence_sdk/client/docs/ModelCloudComplianceScanDetails.md

 `func (o *ModelCloudComplianceScanDetails) UnsetScanTypes()`

 UnsetScanTypes ensures that no value is present for ScanTypes, not even an explicit nil
+### GetStopRequested

+`func (o *ModelCloudComplianceScanDetails) GetStopRequested() bool`

+GetStopRequested returns the StopRequested field if non-nil, zero value otherwise.

+### GetStopRequestedOk

+`func (o *ModelCloudComplianceScanDetails) GetStopRequestedOk() (*bool, bool)`

+GetStopRequestedOk returns a tuple with the StopRequested field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStopRequested

+`func (o *ModelCloudComplianceScanDetails) SetStopRequested(v bool)`

+SetStopRequested sets StopRequested field to given value.

+### HasStopRequested

+`func (o *ModelCloudComplianceScanDetails) HasStopRequested() bool`

+HasStopRequested returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)